makrai/notes/angelov2008-topic-umap-hdbscan.md

 ### 2.2.1 Low Dimensional Document Embedding

-* UMAP has several hyper-parameters that determine how it performs dimension
+* UMAP has several hyper-parameters
   * Perhaps the most important parameter is the number of nearest neighbours, which controls the balance between preserving global structure versus local
     * Larger values put more emphasis on global over local structure